 I am looking for entries that go above and beyond business as usual.
 I really value honesty in an entry – it is too easy to focus on the relentless upbeat and positive outcomes, but often the most meaningful stories are the ones where challenge has been overcome in order to get there.

 founder and director

-Dutch-born Wesseling graduated from the University of Leiden with a degree in Media Law.
+Dutch born Marc graduated from the University of Leiden with a degree in Media Law.
 He then went around the world working in Hong Kong, New York and San Francisco.
 He was offered a position in Tokyo, where as part of his contract he needed to attend an 18-month course in Japanese language, culture, politics and economics.
-In 2007 Wesseling took the brave decision to set up UltraSuperNew in Tokyo with the maverick approach of servicing clients with digital strategy, creative and production all under one roof – an ultra super new way of doing things in Tokyo at the time.
-The Singapore agency was subsequently opened in 2012, and the Taiwan agency most recently in 2019.
-The agency has grown from strength to strength with an international team of over 60 people working on campaigns for Uber Eats, Shiseido, Red Bull, Unilever, Heineken, Mini, Pernod Ricard, Skyn condoms, Asics, Adobe, EA Sports, Puma, PayPal and Tabasco.
+In 2007 Marc took the brave decision to set up UltraSuperNew in Tokyo with the maverick approach of servicing clients with digital strategy, creative and production all under one roof - an ultra super new way of doing things in Tokyo at the time.
+The Singapore agency was subsequently opened in 2012 and most recently in Taiwan in 2019.
+The agency has grown from strength to strength with an international team of over 60 people working on campaigns for Uber Eats, Shiseido, Red Bull, Unilever, Heineken, MINI, Pernod Ricard, Skyn condoms, ASICS, Adobe, EA-sports, PUMA, PayPal and Tabasco.

 I became a judge because; why not?
 If I can in a way contribute to stimulate creativity I will do so.
 It is also good to get inspiration and talk to others why they think work is good or bad.
 These awards are important because they help raise the level of creativity, and reward people for their hard work.
 I'm looking for entries that put a smile on my face, or trigger any kind of emotion!